kyclark/tiny_python_projects/markov_chain/README.md

   -n int, --num_words int
                         Number of words (default: 2) -s int, --seed int    Random seed (default: None)
-$ ./markov.py -s 2 ../inputs/const.txt
+$ ./markov.py ../inputs/const.txt
-Law make or equity, commenced or Labour in the seat of the powers and district shall be elected, be determined by ballot for as President, or a punishment for two persons, of Naturalization, and a Law, or the Unanimous Consent of the presence of January, unless actually invaded, or more than two Senators and a Member or term to the State shall be counted; The right of the Executive thereof into, or any Thing in such number shall have qualified; and if it to support the House of the Confederation.
+President.
+But if there should remain two or more States, or any place subject to the other House, by which it shall have been chosen before the time fixed for the beginning of his office, the Vice President, to be prescribed by law.
+Amendment 8 Excessive bail shall not prevent any person of life, liberty, or property, without due process of law; nor deny to any of the States by the United States shall be necessary to the whole number of male citizens twenty-one years of a Member or Members from two-thirds of the government of the States, are reserved to the Constitution of the United States, shall be drawn from the date of the Adoption of this Constitution, or, on the Application of the Senate, the executive departments or of the laws thereof, is denied to any other Place.
 ````